-Seven Common Winter Electrical Issues
+Seven Common Winter Home Electrical Issues

-Winter is here, and you’re probably using more electricity much more than usual.
+Winter is here, and you’re probably using more electricity than usual.
 With all the lights, appliances, and the furnace constantly running, there’s a good chance you’ll run into electrical issues.
 Whether it’s bad wiring, a damaged appliance, or a power surge, electrical problems can happen at any time.
-The good news is that while there is a list of common electrical issues, there are also solutions to ensure your home stays lit and safe this winter.
+The good news is that while there's a list of common electrical issues, there are also solutions to ensure your home stays lit and safe this winter.
 An electrical issue can happen at any time, but most of them can be prevented with the right care and practices.
 To be better prepared and safe, here are seven common electrical issues that can pop up this winter:

 Plugging into an outlet can occasionally cause a few sparks to fly, but not all sparks are harmless.
 A sparking outlet can be a sign of a much bigger electrical problem.
 When an outlet gets too hot, it can melt away the protective coating on the wires, causing electricity to jump through the bare wires.
 A sparking outlet should be treated by an electrician right away as it puts you at risk of an electrical fire.
-It’s also a concern if one or more outlet’s don’t work at all.
+It’s also a concern if one or more outlets don’t work at all.

-Circuit breaker frequently trips.
 Every homeowner deals with a tripped circuit breaker at some point, but if it frequently trips, it could be a number of problems.
 If your circuit breaker is tripping constantly, it could be overloaded.
 You can try plugging a few appliances into different outlets.
 You can also consider upgrading your electrical panel so it can handle a larger electrical load.
 Power surges, which can be caused by power outages, can also cause your circuit breaker to trip.
 A short circuit could also be the culprit.
 Whatever is causing your circuit breaker to trip will need to be inspected by an electrician.

 North Shore and